 Want to know which steps are running longer than others in your test?
 Or which sections of your app may be taking longer to load and test than others?
-In addition to our step-level Speed Index, you can easily view the relative time it took for each step to complete in a test output with the step timeline feature.
-Located just above the output logs and screenshot, hover over a specific part of the timeline to view the time each step took.
-Clicking on a step in the timeline will take you the relative step and screenshot, if there is one, in the logs.
-You can also zoom in.
+In addition to our step-level Speed Index, you can easily view the relative time it took for each step to complete on the Test Output page with the step timeline feature.

 When using traditional test automation tools, it may be necessary to add a number of waits to your tests to prevent unnecessary failures.
 With mabl's dynamic waits built-in to every step, it's often not necessary to add waits to the majority of a test.
 Waits can also slow down tests considerably by adding a static amount of time to a run.
 By using the step timeline, you can easily identify waits that may be far longer than what is necessary.